kleidouxos/vulcan/pages/about.md

 ## Planet Vulcan

-Intro to history
+Intro to history : Leverrier and Neptune, Vulcan, brief sequence of sightings

 ## The Afterlives of Scientific Ideas

 intro: science as culture
+problems with the "deficit model", metaphor, public needs...

 ## About This Collection

-This digital library was created by by Elizabeth-Marie Helms, a graduate student in Library Science and the History and Philosophy of Science and Medicine at Indiana University.
-The project began as a term project for [John A. Walsh](https://jawalsh.github.io/)'s Digital Libraries.
-The library is built upon [CollectionBuilder](https://collectionbuilder.github.io/).
+This digital library was created by by Elizabeth-Marie Helms, a graduate student in Library Science and The History and Philosophy of Science and Medicine at Indiana University.
+The library began as a term project for [John A. Walsh](https://jawalsh.github.io/)'s Digital Libraries course.
+This site is built upon [CollectionBuilder](https://collectionbuilder.github.io/).

 ## Further Reading